kyungminlee/unicode-widget/README.md

 There are two ways to search for a unicode character:
 - Type in the latex command of the character starting with a backslash `\`, such as `\alpha`, `\otimes`, or even subscripts and superscripts `\^2`, `\_x`.
 - Type in the name of the character.
 It is not case sensitive, and it does not have to be exact.

+You can click an entry to copy the character to your clipboard.